Elonsoft/esfront/CONTRIBUTING.md

 ### Development Workflow

-After cloning Elonkit, run `npm run install` to fetch its dependencies and then run `npm run husky` in order to install git hooks.
+After cloning the repo, run `npm run install` to fetch its dependencies and then run `npm run husky` in order to install git hooks.
 Make sure to run `npm run typedoc` before the first start - this will generate API documentation for the components and hooks.
 Then, you can run `npm run start` in order to start storybook.